danieto98/SofAR_Project/README.md

 When not following a given path, the robot is controlled by using certain gestures captured by the smartwatch.
 The IMU data from the watch is received by the gb_controller node, which outputs velocity commands to the robot (activated by the logic node using activator_2).

+### Activator Modules
+The system architecture requires 2 activator modules, that were mainly developed by Filip and Roberto.
+Their source code was written completely from scratch, because they strongly interact with the main logic, and are very specific for this project.
+This is why no additional software or libraries need to be installed and no specific hardware is necessary to run the nodes.

+These 2 nodes are used to activate the two different types of motion that the Husqvarna lawnmower can have.
+As previously described, the robot can move when it receives input from the LG Smartwatch, as DRIVING_MODE, or it can follow a path autonomously to reach a pre-defined goal, previously identified as GO_TO_MODE.

+Activator1 receives robot velocity inputs and passes it to the velocity forwarder (the node that actually sends velocity to the robot) when the state machine enters the GO_TO_MODE; Activator2 behaves similarly when in DRIVING_MODE.
+The state machine activates both activators through a Service call.
+The activators cannot overlap, as they are activated only in these two modes, and the state machine operation prevents activation inaccuracies.

+Their subscribed and subscribing topics can be observed in detail in the UML.

+### Path Follower module
+The path follower calculates how to follow the path it receives from the rtabmap_ros node.
+It will receive the entire path, which is an array of poses, but it will only try to go to the next one.
+First of all, the node checks whether the robot is at the desired pose and distance of the path by using the functions proximity_check() and angle_check().
+If the robot is not at the desired pose, it calculate the distance and the angular difference between the two.
+To calculate the distance, it takes the position of the robot (Point) and the position of the desired pose (Vector3) and subtract them.
+The path follower publishes velocities as the desired rate, which are regulated through a simple PID controller, that regulates the velocity according to the distance to the target.

 ## Installation and System Testing